Shohei Ohtani: 2014: Second NPB All-Star selection

-During the July 2014 All-Star Game, he threw a 162 km/h fastball in the bottom of the first inning, setting a new record for the fastest official pitch thrown by a Japanese pitcher, beating the record set by the Yakult Swallows' Yoshinori Sato in 2010 (161 km/h).
+During the July 2014 All-Star Game, Ohtani threw a 162 km/h fastball in the bottom of the first inning, setting a new record for the fastest official pitch thrown by a Japanese pitcher, beating the record set by the Yakult Swallows' Yoshinori Sato in 2010 (161 km/h).
 The jersey he wore during the game sold for 1.75 million yen ($), making it the top seller at the All-Star 2014 charity auction.
 The proceeds were donated to three Tohoku earthquake children's relief funds.

-On October 5 against the Tohoku Rakuten Golden Eagles, Ohtani recorded the fastest pitch by a Japanese pitcher in an official game, tying Marc Kroon's allord for NPB pitchers.
-The pitch came against lead-off hitter Akaminai Ginji in the 1st inning.
-With the count 0–1, Ohtani threw a fastball that registered 162 km/h on the stadium radar gun and shattered Ginji's bat in half.
+On October 5 against the Tohoku Rakuten Golden Eagles, Ohtani recorded the fastest pitch by a Japanese pitcher in an official game, tying Marc Kroon's record for NPB pitchers.
+The pitch came against lead-off hitter Ginji Akaminai in the first inning.
+With the count 0–1, Ohtani threw a fastball that registered 162 km/h on the stadium radar gun and shattered Akaminai's bat in half.
 He also hit 162 km/h twice against the second hitter, Aoi Enomoto.
 Of the 15 pitches he threw in the first inning, eight were in the 160s; 99s in MPH.

 During the postseason, Ohtani was chosen to become a member of the national team, dubbed Samurai Japan, and participated in the Suzuki All-Star Series, a five-game friendly competition with a squad of major leaguers.
 In Game 1, he pitched one shutout inning in relief, retiring three consecutive batters.
 He started Game 5 at the Sapporo Dome and, although his team ultimately lost (3–1), he wasn't charged with an earned run (he gave up two unearned), and of the 12 outs he recorded in four innings, he got seven via strikeout.
-He threw mostly fastballs, even clocked one at 160 km/h, occasional curveballs, and a few forkballs in the mid-140s, including one he threw perfectly in the second inning to strike out Tampa Bay Rays star Ben Zobrist.
+He threw mostly fastballs, including one clocked at 160 km/h, occasional curveballs, and a few forkballs in the mid-140s, including one he threw below the strike zone in the second inning to strike out Tampa Bay Rays star Ben Zobrist swinging.

-In December, he became the second player out of high school in NPB history to reach 100M yen in salary in his third year, after Daisuke Matsuzaka in 2001.
+In December, Ohtani became the second player out of high school in NPB history to reach 100M yen in salary in his third year, after Daisuke Matsuzaka in 2001.
 His new contract more than tripled his previous salary estimated at 30M yen.